bilalezzaaraoui/Modal/README.md

 ## Usage

-You need to have a module with the router configuration.
-For example:
+You need to import the DateInput component and give it the name you want.

 `form.js`